laurajunco/angular/README.md

 - A component is jusr a class.
 Angular is able to instantiate it to create objects
 - We need to add a decorator to the class so Angular knows its a component.
 Decorators are a TypeScript feature that allow to enhance code elements.

+### 4. Understanding the Role of AppModule and Component Declaration
+- Angular will not scan all files by default.
+Hence, we have to register a new component in the appModule declarations.
+-